 - Rainwater collection tanks that divert natural rainfall for use in lavatories and climate control systems

-- More than 95% of materials used in the production process – including the plastic generated – is recycled
+- More than 95% of materials used in the production process – including 100% of the plastic generated – is recycled

 - More than 95% of the plant’s electricity comes from renewable sources